oianchevska/project-2/README.md

 ### Visualizations

+Visiting our app you will find dashboards of our other current clients who are actively searching for pets to adapt.
+Below is a description of each visualization on each client page with a respective image.

 - *Cruella de Vil Page*

 Polar charts demonstrate a total amount of available dogs/cats by breed.
 These charts are interactive.
-Clicking on each breed will take it out of consideration and change the     whole chart to demonstrate a new quantitative relationship between breeds.
+Clicking on each breed will take it out of consideration and change the     whole chart to demonstrate a new proportional relationship between breeds.

 ![Polar Chart](img/polar.png)